Mihirsahu2307/Facial_Emotion_Recognition/README.md

 # Facial_Emotion_Recognition

+### Description:
 Several models were built and meticulously tested on the [FER-2013 dataset](https://www.kaggle.com/msambare/fer2013).
-Of all those models, 5 models have been presented in the repository to compare and analyze their performances.
+Of all those models, 5 models have been presented in the repository and analyze their performances.
 The images are resized to 128 X 128 or 224 X 224 for some models.

+All models were also tested in real-time to compare their predictions for different emotions using a webcam.

 Code is provided in the Facial_Emotion_Recognition.ipynb notebook file.

 ### Installations:

-* Install all dependencies:
+* Install all dependencies using requirements.txt like so:

 ```shell
 pip install -r requirements.txt